danblock97/clutch-gg/README.md

-### ClutchGG.LOL v1.9.2
+### ClutchGG.LOL v1.9.3

 ## 🎮 Main Updates
-- **Region Merge Changes**:
-  - With Riot Games' recent SEA region merges on January 8th, 2025, we've updated the ClutchGG.LOL app to reflect these changes.
-The new region structure now aligns with Riot's latest adjustments to the Southeast Asia region.

-## 🛠 Bug Fixes
-- **Font Styling Fix**:
-  - We've resolved an issue with the font styling on the region dropdown when viewed in Firefox.
-The dropdown now displays consistently across all supported browsers.
+- **Season 15 Assets Update**:
+  - We've updated all in-app assets to reflect the changes for League of Legends Season 15.
+This includes new visuals, champion updates, and other in-game elements to ensure the app stays in sync with the latest season.

 Thank you for using ClutchGG.LOL!
-Stay tuned for future updates.
+We’re excited for the new season and will continue to bring you the best League of Legends experience.